 The domino theory suggested in Eisenhower’s speech laid the foundation for U.S. steady involvement in Vietnam as part of its containment policy implemented throughout the world.
 Successive U.S. Presidents would use the domino theory to justify their escalation of U.S. intervention in Vietnam.
 President Kennedy, in his inauguration speech, stated that U.S. security may be lost piece to piece, country by country as the result of the domino effect.
 He then decided to increase aid and military advisers in the South Vietnam, which numbered about 16,000 when he was assassinated in November 1963.
 President Johnson eventually sent troops to Vietnam in 1965 while President Nixon escalated the conflict further to Laos and Cambodia.

 To date, the righteousness of the domino theory remains controversial and debatable.

-On other other hand, many argue that the theory failed to take account of the driving force behind North Vietnamese and Viet Cong who were more of nationalists than Communists.
-American policy makers, as a result, failed to realised the ultimate goal of Ho Chi Minh and his supporters which was to gained independence rather than spread communism throughout South East Asia.
-That was illustrated by the Cambodian-Vietnamese War in 1978 –1979 where the Vietnamese invaded and overthrew its ex-ally Knmer Rouge and the Sino-Vietnamese War where the Chinese attacked Vietnam in return.
+On other other hand, many argue that the theory failed to take account of the driving force behind North Vietnamese and Viet Cong who were relatively more of nationalists than communists.
+American policy makers, as a result, failed to realized the ultimate goal of Ho Chi Minh and his supporters which was to gain independence for Vietnam rather than spreading communism throughout Southeast Asia.
+That was illustrated by the Cambodian-Vietnamese War in 1978 – 1979 where the Vietnamese invaded and overthrew its ex-ally Khmer Rouge and the Sino-Vietnamese War where the Chinese attacked Vietnam in return.